inscopix/inscopix-cnmfe/docs/developers_guide.md

-# Building and Contributing to Inscopix CNMFe (for developers)
+# Building and Contributing to Inscopix CNMF-E (for developers)
-This section provides the necessary information for developers interested in contributing to the Inscopix CNMFe project.
+This section provides the necessary information for developers interested in contributing to the Inscopix CNMF-E project.
 This includes instructions for setting up the development environment, compiling the project into a static C++ library, packaging the project into a Python installable wheel file, and building a Docker image for the project.
 A sample C++ program and unit tests are provided as well.

 ## Project structure
-This section outlines the expected project structure and dependencies required to build Inscopix CNMFe.
+This section outlines the expected project structure and dependencies required to build Inscopix CNMF-E.

 ### Libraries directory
 The build instructions assume the dependencies are located in a subdirectory called *lib* as shown below.